Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

 }
 ~~~

-Now we can apss our AppError object.
+Now we can pass our AppError object.
 We include the original error because somewhere we are going to get that error and log it into our server.

-Ctahcing an error object which is an instance of an Response class and then we are returning and different kind of error thats specific to our application.
+Catching an error object which is an instance of an Response class and then we are returning and different kind of error thats specific to our application.

 ~~~
 post.service.ts